Creckeryop/NOBORU/README.md

 * You can import folder with (.cbz, .zip) files
 * You can import one (.cbz, .zip) file

-Also if you want to read directly .cbz file you can just open file in import section<br><br>
+Also if you want to read .cbz file directly you can just open file in import section<br><br>
 <b>Requirements to .cbz or .zip file:</b>
-* Names of images should end .jpg .jpeg .png or .bmp (webp not supported yet)
+* Names of images should end with .jpg .jpeg .png or .bmp (webp not supported yet)

 <b>Requirements to folders:</b>
 * No extra (non-image) files

-CBR not supported (im working on the way to support RAR archives, some images brakes and i just can't add that on this moment)
+CBR not supported (I'm working to find the way to support RAR archives, some images brakes and I just can't add that on this moment)
 ## Backup
-If you want to backup here's what you can backup
+If you want to backup, here's what you can backup
 |Files|What saves|
 |---|---|
 |save.dat|Library list|